luislima9970/automata-builder/README.md

   - Defines the interface for accepting or rejecting input according to automata rules

 - RegexParser
-  - Converts textual patterns into tokens and fragments for automata construction
+  - Will convert tokens into a syntax tree for automata construction

-## Planned API Structure
+- SyntaxNode
+  - Represents the recursive structure of a parsed regular expression

+- NFAFragment
+  - Represents a composable start and end pair during NFA construction

+## Development Direction

-The intended public API is organized around the following responsibilities:
+The intended workflow is organized around the following stages:

-1. State creation and configuration
-   - create states
-   - mark or unmark accepting states
-   - retrieve state metadata

-2. Transition management
-   - add transitions between states
+1. Regex interpretation
-   - validate source and destination references
+  - tokenize literals, operators, delimiters, and epsilon
-   - support symbol-based navigation and generalized transition behavior

-3. Automata lifecycle
+  - parse tokens into a syntax tree
-   - define the initial state
+  - optionally optimize the syntax tree

+2. NFA construction
+  - build fragments for literals, concatenation, union, and repetition
-   - add and remove states
+  - connect fragments with symbol and epsilon transitions
+  - produce an executable NFA

+3. Automata behavior
-   - add and remove transitions
+  - create and configure states and transitions
-   - inspect automata state and transition collections
+  - run DFA and NFA inputs

-4. Validation and execution
+  - determine acceptance and inspect execution paths

-   - evaluate input against automata behavior
+4. Potential conversion features
+  - convert an NFA into an equivalent DFA
-   - determine acceptance or rejection
+  - preserve acceptance behavior during conversion
-   - support DFA- and NFA-specific execution rules

-5. Composition and parsing extensions
-   - tokenize input patterns
-   - build automata fragments from tokens
-   - combine fragments into more advanced recognizers
+The regex interpreter and parser-to-NFA path are the main completion milestone for the current project direction.
+The library should not be considered complete until that work is implemented and tested.

 ## Design Principles